LuxMiranda/luxmiranda.github.io/f_cv.md

         <tr>
             <td>2022 <br> (Invited; In review)</td>
             <td><strong>Miranda, L.</strong>, Garibay O.O., & Baggio, J. (2022).
 Evolutionary model discovery of human behavioral factors driving decision-making in an irrigation experiment.
-Invited and in review for a special edition of the <i>Journal of Artificial Societies and Social Simulation (JASSS)</i>.</td>
+Invited and in review for a special track of the <i>Social Simulation Conference 2022</i>.</td>
         </tr>